 During the last part of the stay, the patient is visited by the members of the multi-disciplinary team that treated him for final evaluation - If relevant, for each of these short visits, an Encounter may be created with a single participant.
 Since these took place during the last part of the stay, the partOf element can be used to associate these short visits with either the third patient movement or the bigger overall encounter.

 Exactly how the Encounter is used depends on information available in the source system, the relevance of exchange of each level of Encounter and demands specific to the communicating partners.
-The expectation is that for each domain of exchange, Profiles are used to limit the flexibility of Encounter to meet the demands of the usecase.
+The expectation is that for each domain of exchange, Profiles are used to limit the flexibility of Encounter to meet the demands of the use case.

 source\episodeofcare\episodeofcare-examples-header.xml